Vija02/hope-leeds-automation/README.md

 ```
 You can get the logo here: https://hope-leeds-streaming.s3.us-west-000.backblazeb2.com/Hope+Leeds+Logo+Transparent.png

+### Praise & Worship
+Sometimes the subtitle timing needs to be shifted.
+I use https://subtitletools.com/subtitle-sync-shifter which works fine.

 ### Sermon Editing

 We have a program to automatically edit the slides into the video given the video frames.